-Scholarship America, Inc. (Scholarship America) is a nonprofit corporation organized under the laws of the Commonwealth of Massachusetts to make students' dreams possible, regardless of financial status, through scholarships and other support.
+Scholarship America, Inc. (Scholarship America) is a nonprofit corporation organized under the laws of the Commonwealth of Massachusetts to eliminate barriers to educational success so that any student can pursue their dream.
 Until January 2003, the corporation was known as Citizens' Scholarship Foundation of America.
-Scholarship America is the nation's largest private scholarship provider driven to ensure that any student pursuing higher education receives the support they need.
+Scholarship America is the nation's largest private scholarship provider driven to empower an America where those with the most need have the opportunity to thrive through equitable pathways to education and training.
 For over 60 years, Scholarship America has invested in student success though the design and management of custom education assistance programs with a focus on delivering financial and other supports to students in need to fill gaps and promote degree completion.